 The annoying question is why do manufacturers do this?
 The answer is simple.
 Most of the type of stoves they sell is of the standard type with the controls on the back where it is easily ventilated and not directly exposed to oven heat.
 They then use the same controls for their wall ovens and slide-ins.
 If they built the control circuit such that they were remote from the control panel, the cost of a wall oven would be much more expensive than a conventional free standing stove with the controls on the top back panel.
 A slide-in would be even more expensive.
 So, these manufacturers just bet that most wonít use these ovens very oftenÖwhich is true.

 In trying to solve my problem of the Jenn-Air range we had, I thought of modifying a module such that I could put it somewhere down near the bottom of the range running wires to the control panel.
 But there would have been far too many connections to be made.
-I then thought of finding some old mechanical oven controls from and old Jenn-Air, but they had changed the internal design so much so that this was also not feasible.
+I then thought of finding some mechanical oven controls from an old Jenn-Air range, but they had changed the internal design so much so that this was also not feasible.
 After that, I looked and looked for a slide-in with mechanical controls, but there was only one, a hooky Summit range.
 In the end, I suffered with using a toaster oven until I stumbled across an NXR on sale at Cosco.